hannesrosenbusch/hannesrosenbusch.github.io/_pages/about.md

 I am a PhD student who is interested in applying computer science methods to psychological research.

-New ways to acquire, process, and analyze data are always fascinating to me and I have a lot of fun thinking up new ways to apply them.
+New ways to acquire, process, and analyze data are always fascinating to me and I have a lot of fun applying them in new contexts.

 I work at a social psychology department, but I regularly collaborate with researchers from other disciplines.